alexanu/transcripts-risk/README.md

-# Earning Call Transcripts and Risk
+# Earnings Call Transcripts and Risk

-TODO: Write a project description
+The task here is to forecast stock price volatility for the trading day immediately following an earnings call.
+The inputs are pieces of text, in particular earnings transcripts.
+The outputs are the labels +1 or -1 for volatility either going up or down after the call.

 ## Installation